OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 :::::{grid} 1 1 1 2
 ::::{grid-item}
-The SkyBrowser Panel offers a telescope view of the night sky.
+The SkyBrowser Panel offers a telescopic view of the night sky.
 Powered by AAS's Worldwide Telescope, it allows you to point anywhere on the sky and see a high-resolution image of that area.

 This enables you to see a patch of sky wherever you point the crosshair.
 There are over 3,000 images to choose from.
 These will appear in a floating window and you can zoom into them in that window.
 ::::